Jeremy-Ramirez/ExcersiseIOET/README.md

 ## Instructions how to run the program locally

 1. Clone or Download the project
+3. Install npm with the command 'npm init -y'
 2. Execute the command 'node app.js'

+## Instructions for run tests

+1. Install jest library with the command 'npm install --save jest'
+2. Execute the command 'npm run test'

 ## Project structure

 The main code can be found on the app.js file.\
-The functions used are located in the controller folder.
+The functions used are located in the controller folder.\
+The testing functions are on test folder.

 ## Solution